 How to Make Spatchcock Chicken

-First off, let me just say, you don’t HAVE to cut the chicken up yourself; just ask your butcher in your favorite grocery store.
-If you are not in an area with a good butcher shop, or you simply want to learn the method, you will see it is not hard at all and only requires two cuts.
+First off, let me just say, you don’t HAVE to cut the chicken up yourself.
+Ask your butcher in your favorite grocery store to do it for you instead.
+However, if you are not in an area with a good butcher shop, or you simply want to learn the method, follow these steps.
+It’s only two cuts actually.
 Once you learn this technique, though, you will make this over and over again.

 The best thing about roasting a chicken is letting potatoes of veggies underneath catch all the juices.
 Make sure you take this opportunity to make a super easy side dish.
 If you don’t eat potatoes, use squash, cauliflower, onions and peppers, fennel, broccoli, whatever you want.
 If you use winter squash, follow the same directions, but if you use any of the others, wait until the chicken has been in for 25 minutes before adding veggies.